uschpc/webportal-netlify-gatsby/src/navigation/user-information/Accounts.md

 #### Graduate student project (GSP) allocations

-The graduate student project (GSP) allocation supports up to 100,000 SUs and is designed for graduate students who conduct research work that is separate from a PI's main research project.
-A PI can create a project for a graduate student and request a new GSP allocation for it in the [Research Computing User Portal](/user-information/user-guides/high-performance-computing/research-computing-user-portal).
-A graduate student seeking a GSP allocation still requires their PI/advisor to create the project and request the allocation for them, as only a PI can do this.
+The graduate student project (GSP) allocation supports up to 100,000 SUs and is designed for students who conduct research work that is separate from a PI's main research project.
+A PI can create a project for a student and request a new GSP allocation for it in the [Research Computing User Portal](/user-information/user-guides/high-performance-computing/research-computing-user-portal).
+A student seeking a GSP allocation still requires their PI/advisor to create the project and request the allocation for them, as only a PI can do this.

+> Note: This allocation was designed for graduate students, but a PI may also create this allocation for undergraduate students that they advise.

 #### Research allocations